Why Is My Cat Itching and Licking So Much?

 Treating Infections

-If secondary infections are present, they need to be addressed promptly with medication.
-This may include oral antimicrobials, injectable antibiotics, or topical antimicrobial medications.
-Your cat may also be given an anti-inflammatory medication to reduce symptoms.
+If your cat has secondary infections, your veterinarian will want to address them promptly with medication.
+This may include oral antimicrobials, injectable antibiotics, or topical antimicrobial medications like Tresaderm.
+Your veterinarian may also recommend giving your cat an anti-inflammatory medication to reduce symptoms.

 Addressing Psychological Problems

-For cats whose itching and licking are related to anxiety, it’s important to implement techniques to reduce stress.
+For cats who have itching and licking related to anxiety, it’s important to implement techniques to reduce stress.
 This may include:

 - Providing more environmental enrichment